This is a gear review about the best trail runners for thru-hiking in 2023.

 Cons:

-> Brookes tends to run a little small, but there are wide sizes available
+> Brookes can run a little small for some people, but there are wide sizes available

-The built-in rock plate helps to protect the feet from loose rocks, roots, and random debris on the trail, while the plush yet lightweight BioMoGo DNA cushioning softens every step with a springy, energy-boosting return.
+The built-in rock plate helps to protect the feet from loose rocks, roots, and random debris on the trail, while the plush yet lightweight next-generation DNA Loft Foam cushioning softens every step with a springy, energy-boosting return.

-The Brooks Cascadia 16 are a little like the Salomon Sense Ride trail runners.
-They are good at almost everything without being best ast everything.
-But if have a narrow foot, you will love them and they are worthy of being higher on the list.
+The Brooks Cascadia 17 is a little like the Salomon Sense Ride trail runners.
+They are good at almost everything without being the best at anything.
+They are incrementally improving every time a new updated model is released.
+If you have a narrow foot, you will love them and they are worthy of being higher on the list.

-Overall, the Brooks Cascadia 16 is a popular trail shoe and this new upgraded model is a solid trail shoe for hiking.
+Overall, the Brooks Cascadia 17 is a popular trail shoe and this newly upgraded model is a solid trail shoe for hiking.

 Compare Prices: